-As we watched, it flew on down the coast where it suffered the indignity of being swooped by an Australian Magpie.
-Magpies typically weigh 50% more than kestrels, so this wasn’t a frivolous challenge.
+As we watched, it flew on down the coast where it suffered the indignity of being swooped by a Magpie-Lark.
+These are as big as kestrels, so this wasn’t a frivolous challenge.
 The kestrel was up to it though, rolling over to bring its main weapons – its talons – into play, and the magpie didn’t get any closer than is shown in this photo:

-Eventually the magpie gave up and the kestrel continued its patrolling.
+Eventually the magpie-lark gave up and the kestrel continued its patrolling.
 Soon it caught a lizard.

 As the kestrel headed off to have its meal, we arrived at the Coogee food fair to have ours.